numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

     - Applying this transformation to a non-basis vector:
         - imagine a linear transformation that takes i-hat to 1 and j-hat to -2
         - to follow an original vector of coordinates [4, 3], we can break it into 4i-hat + 3j-hat, since the basis vectors have a unit of 1
-        - due to linearity, after the transformation the vector will be 4 * where i-hat lands, plus 3 * where j-hat lands, so 4 * 1  +  3 * (-2), adding to 4 + (-6), and resulting in -2
+        - due to linearity, after the transformation the vector will be 4 * where i-hat lands, plus 3 * where j-hat lands, so 4 * 1  +  3 * (-2) = 4 + (-6) = -2
         - it lands in -2, just like where j-hat landed! (note: the original vector was longer and diagonal to j-hat)

     - Numerical operations:
-        - when we do this calculation purely numerically, it's a matrix vector multiplication
+        - when we do this calculation purely numerically, it's a Matrix-vector multiplication
         - we multiply a 1x2 matrix by a vector [1 -2] * [4, 3] = 4 * 1 + 3 * (-2)
         - this is like taking the dot product of two vectors [1, -2] · [4, 3]
         - so there is a nice association between 1x2 (2D -> 1D) matrices and 2D vectors